 The City of Norwalk provides quality services for residents and business owners, including refuse hauling and numerous recycling programs.
 Recycling conserves valuable resources and helps to create a healthy environment for our community and future generations.
 Reduce the amount trash you create.
 Reuse all items possible.
 Recycle cans, bottles, newspaper, grass clippings, and other household items.

-The Spring 2017 Issue of One Person's Trash is now Available.
+The Summer 2017 Issue of One Person's Trash is now Available.
 Click Here [PDF]

 Current Programs and Events - FREE for Residents